wmglab-duke/ascent/docs/source/MockSample.md

 fascicles in memory based on the parameters in the `mock_sample.json` file.
 MockSample’s methods ensure that the fascicles have a minimum distance between each fascicle boundary and the nerve and between fascicle boundaries.
-For details on the parameters that define sample morphology using our mock nerve morphology generator, see [JSON Overview](JSON/JSON_overview) for a description of mock_sample.json and [S8 Text](S8-JSON-file-parameter-guide) for details of the syntax/data type of the key-value parameter pairs required to define a mock sample.
+For details on the parameters that define sample morphology using our mock nerve morphology generator, see [JSON Overview](JSON/JSON_overview) for a description of mock_sample.json and [Mock Sample Parameters](JSON/JSON_parameters/mock_sample) for details of the syntax/data type of the key-value parameter pairs required to define a mock sample.
 Lastly, MockSample’s `make_masks()` method is called on the class instance to create binary masks and save them as TIFs in the `input/<NAME>/` directory.